bioinformatics-core-shared-training/shell-genomics/_episodes/07-organization.md

 ~~~
 # 2017_10_27
-# Created sample directories for the Data Carpentry workshop
+# Create directories for your workspace
 ~~~
 {: .bash}